hellofiveaday/five-a-day-frontend/README.md

 **The site isn't updating after I committed on GitHub**
 - Wait 2–3 minutes — Netlify build times vary.
 - Go to the [Netlify dashboard](https://app.netlify.com) and check the "Deploys" tab for the project.
-If the latest deploy shows an error, click on it to read the build log.
+If the latest deploy shows an error, click on it to read the build log. **You can provide a trusted engineer with these logs to check what went wrong, as well as ChatGPT**.

 **I broke something and the site went blank / shows an error**
 - The most common cause is a formatting error in `data.js` — a missing comma, an unmatched quote, or a deleted bracket.